tiagolr/vnodes/README.md

 ## Components

-Vnodes components are independent and can be used only when desired.
-Instead of locking into a complex framework, these components are designed to be minimal and still allow to build complex applications.
+Components are independent and can be imported separately.

 ### Screen